-An enlarged heart (cardiomegaly) refers to a heart that is bigger than typical.
-The heart may be unusually thick or dilated (stretched).
+An enlarged heart (cardiomegaly) describes a heart that’s bigger than what is typical.
+Your heart may be unusually thick or dilated (stretched).
 An enlarged heart may be temporary or permanent, depending on the cause.
 Cardiomegaly can happen to your whole heart or just parts of it.

 You have a higher risk of developing cardiomegaly if you have: